bryant-finney/fix-pr-title/README.md

        # Check (and potentially fix) this string (required)
        title: ${{ github.event.pull_request.title }}

-       # Specify which jira issue prefixes to enforce (required)
+       # Specify which Jira issue prefixes to enforce (required)
        prefixes: foo,bar,baz

    # the second step only runs if the first step made changes